 Any CBBRe faculty/research staff member is eligible to apply to the CBBRe Research Enhancement Pilot Program, but at least one of the PIs on a proposal must be a CBBRe faculty member.
 View a list of CBBRe faculty members.
 An individual may submit only one proposal as a PI.

-Review results will be available by mid-November.
-Start of award date is Jan.
-1, 2017.
+Review results will be available by mid-April.
+Start of award date is June 1.

 Proposals should consist of the following (in order):